dev-6768/H2OSis/README.md

 Download the repo in zip file.

 Run WaterBodyApi.py file.
-Make sure you have flask server set up on your pc
+Make sure you have flask server set up on your pc.

 You can now explore the website.